jjnewman/battleships/README.md

 ## Class: player

-places ships								ships, primary grid shoots at ships								primary grid (opponent)
+places ships								ships, board shoots at ships								board

 ### Do this later
 #wins game